zachbutton/crystalize.js/README.md

 There are some approaches to dealing with this problem, from GraphQL which helps to decouple them, all the way to HTMX which virtually eliminates frontend state (although, we can consider the DOM itself to be yet another state on it's own).

-Each of these approaches have their use cases.
-One way we can utilize Crystalize.js is using it canonicalize our backend and frontend state.
+Each of these approaches has its use cases.
+One way we can utilize Crystalize.js is using it to canonicalize our backend and frontend state.
 We'll still have state in both places, but we won't have to _programatically handle_ both states.
 It's not technically a single source of truth, but it's a _single source of logic_.

-This will be some heavy psuedo-code, so get ready.
+This will be some heavy pseudo code, so get ready.

 **Common**